2017 Sustainable New Construction Program

 - Successful sustainable buildings put good building science to use.
 This module introduces building science and provides the “thinking platform” that will inform our entire building process.

-- Learn about heat and moisture flows, energy modeling and a thorough building science approach to design and construction for highest performance levels, durability and occupant health and comfort.
+- Learn about heat and moisture flows, energy modelling and a thorough building science approach to design and construction for highest performance levels, durability and occupant health and comfort.

 - Buildings are complex structural systems.
 This module examines structural principles and how we can put those into practice to create strong, durable buildings.